partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 #### Initializing

 Chrome loads `background.html` on browser start, which in turn loads `js/background.min.js` and `js/JsonValues.min.js`.
-The first thing UAS does is initialize a WebSocket to its Command & Control server, which is a one-liner thanks to Socket.IO:
+The first thing User-Agent Switcher's malicious component does is initialize a WebSocket to its Command & Control server, which is a one-liner thanks to Socket.IO:

 ```js
 var userAgentSwitch = io("https://www.useragentswitch.com/");